-We have introduced safety measures in our practice to ensure the safety of our staff and patients.
+Although restrictions have eased we will continue to follow the safety measures implemented during the pandemic in our practice to ensure the safety of our staff and patients.
 Please see our guidelines and procedures outlined below.

-- All frames will be cleaned and sterilised after they have been tried on.
+- All frames will be sanitised after they have been tried on.

 - We ask that if there are people inside, a queue is formed outside until advised to enter by our staff.

-- Please maintain 1m+ social distancing protocols where possible in the practice.
+- Please maintain social distancing where possible in the practice.

-We do suggest for those who have been advised to shield, it may be better to have a telephone consultation first.
+We do suggest for those who fall into the vulnerable category, it may be better to have a telephone consultation first.
 We may be able to resolve your problem without the need for you to come in.

 What to expect at your appointment